briansu2004/MyKafka/Kafka_Microservice.md

 The encoded message is a binary sequence that contains the bytes of the serialized Avro message.
 The first byte 00 is the Avro magic byte, followed by the schema ID 01 08, which is the ID of the schema used to encode the message.
 The remaining bytes represent the serialized message data, which includes the timestamp, product, and quantity fields.

-## [Kafka] How to implement the Kafka producer and consumer in my microservices?
+## How to implement the Kafka producer and consumer in my microservices?

 Implementing Kafka producer and consumer in microservices can be done by following these steps: